UGA-Innovation-Factory/nixos-systems/README.md

 ### Using External Flakes for User Configuration

-Users can manage their own Home Manager configuration in a separate flake repository.
+Users can manage their own configuration (both Home Manager and System-level settings) in a separate flake repository.
 To use this:

 1. Open `users.nix`.
 2. In the user's configuration block, set the `flakeUrl` option: